gherkin-lint/gherkin-lint/README.md

 [![npm Version][7]][8]
 [![Coverage Status][9]][10]

-`pickle-lint` Uses [Gherkin](https://github.com/cucumber/gherkin-javascript) to parse feature files and runs linting against the default rules, and the optional rules you specified in your `.gherkin-lintrc` file.
+Uses [Gherkin](https://github.com/cucumber/gherkin-javascript) to parse feature files and runs linting against the default rules, and the optional rules you specified in your `.gherkin-lintrc` file.

+`pickle-lint` is forked from [gherkin-lint](https://www.npmjs.com/package/gherkin-lint) and  aims to:
+- solve critical bugs of the project.
+- improve the code quality adding more tests and moving side effects(logging, file reading, etc) to the top of the application.
+- solve [issues](https://github.com/vsiakka/gherkin-lint/issues) that have been open for a long time.
+- improve the documentation.

-`pickle-lint` is forked from [gherkin-lint](https://www.npmjs.com/package/gherkin-lint) and  aims to improve the code quality and documentation of the project.
-This project will solve the [issues](https://github.com/vsiakka/gherkin-lint/issues) that have been open for more than 6 months.
-If `gherkin-lint` is maintained again, `pickle-lint` will try to be merged into `gherkin-lint`.
+If `gherkin-lint` is maintained again, `pickle-lint` will try to be merged into [gherkin-lint](https://www.npmjs.com/package/gherkin-lint).

 ## Installation
 ```